 The service will be run by European Sleeper, the cooperative night-train operator already connecting Brussels, Amsterdam, Berlin, Dresden and Prague.

-Departures from Amsterdam and Brussels are planned for Monday, Thursday, and Saturday evenings, arriving in Switzerland and Milan the next morning.
+Departures from Brussels are planned for Monday, Thursday, and Saturday evenings, arriving in Switzerland and Milan the next morning.

 The return service from Milan will run on Wednesday, Friday, and Sunday nights.

-The train will run via Cologne, then continue through Bern, Brig (in the heart of the Swiss Alps), and Domodossola, stopping at Stresa on Lago Maggiore before reaching Milan.
+The train will run via Cologne, then continue through Zürich, Göschenen (in the heart of the Swiss Alps), and Lugano, stopping at Chiasso on the Swiss-Italian border before reaching Milan.

 European Sleeper will offer its usual categories: seats, couchettes, and sleeper compartments.
 More detailed configurations are expected closer to launch.